Ebuka Izundu

-Ebuka Rufus Izundu (born 28 June 1996) is a Nigerian professional basketball player for FMP of the Basketball League of Serbia and the Adriatic League.
-Izundu played college basketball for the Miami Hurricanes.
+Ebuka Rufus Izundu (born 28 June 1996) is a Nigerian professional basketball player for KK Crvena zvezda of the Basketball League of Serbia (KLS).
+He played college basketball for the Miami Hurricanes from 2015 to 2019.

-Early life and high school career
+Early life

 Izundu was born and brought up in Lagos, Nigeria.
-He grew up playing soccer and began playing basketball at age 16 due to his height.
-Izundu played basketball for Victory Christian Center School in Charlotte, North Carolina for two years.
+He grew up playing soccer and began playing basketball at age 16 on account of his height.
+Izundu played basketball for two years at Victory Christian Center School in Charlotte, North Carolina for two years.
 As a senior, he averaged 21 points, 15 rebounds and six blocks per game.
 Izundu also played soccer and ran track in high school.
 On 12 November 2014, he committed to play college basketball for Charlotte.
 However, he reopened his recruitment after the program parted ways with head coach Alan Major.
 On 13 May 2015, Izundu committed to Miami (Florida).

 College career

 Izundu played four years of college basketball for Miami, mostly coming off the bench until his senior season.
 As a sophomore, Izundu averaged 4.2 points and 3.0 rebounds per game.
 He averaged 5.0 points and 3.8 rebounds per game as a junior.
 On 13 November 2018, he posted career-highs of 22 points and 18 rebounds in a 96–58 win over Stephen F. Austin.
 As a senior, Izundu started in all 32 games and averaged 10.9 points, 8.3 rebounds and 1.2 blocks per game, shooting a school-record 65.3 percent from the field.